TNolan01/tommy1/README.md

 <br>

+<p>The logos on the Home page were created by me using free clipart images frame with a black border and all sized 280 x 200 pixels ( W x H ).</p>

 #### **Colors**
 The business uses these red trucks for deliveries.
 This is a conscious branding exercise on their part.
 With all previous and current vechicles using the same red and black color scheme.